-Template pre-contractual disclosure for the financial products referred to in Article 8, paragraphs 1, 2 and 2a, of Regulation (EU) 2019/2088 and Article 6, first paragraph, of Regulation (EU) 2020/852 investment means Product name: OBLISELECT EURO SEPT 2029 Legal entity identifyier: 213800TEPT8KCS4GVU40 an investment in an economic activity ENVIRONMENTAL AND/OR SOCIAL CHARACTERISTICS that contributes to an environmental or Does this financial product have a sustainable investment objective? social objective, provided that the Yes No × investment does not significantly harm It will make a minimum of It promotes Environmental/Social (E/S) x any environmental or social objective characteristics and while it does not have sustainable investments with and that the as its objective a sustainable investment, it an environmental objective: investee companies will have a minimum proportion of 30% % follow good sustainable investments governance in economic activities that practices. with an environmental objective in qualify as environmentally sustainable under the EU economic activities that qualify as environmentally sustainable under the EU The EU Taxonomy is Taxonomy a classification Taxonomy in economic activities that do system laid down in with an environmental objective in Regulation (EU) not qualify as economic activities that do not qualify as 2020/852, environmentally sustainable establishing a list of environmentally sustainable under the under the EU Taxonomy environmentally EU Taxonomy sustainable economic activities. × with a social objective That Regulation does not lay down a list of It will make a minimum of It promotes E/S characteristics, but will socially sustainable not make any sustainable investments economic activities. sustainable investments with Sustainable a social objective: % investments with an environmental objective might be aligned with the

-Taxonomy or not.
+Template pre-contractual disclosure for the financial products referred to in Article 8, paragraphs 1, 2 and 2a, of Regulation (EU) 2019/2088 and Article 6, first paragraph, of Regulation (EU) 2020/852 investment means Product name: BNP PARIBAS FLEXI I OBLISELECT EURO MAY 2030 Legal entity identifyier: 213800MJLGLYBPKMHR24 an investment in an economic activity ENVIRONMENTAL AND/OR SOCIAL CHARACTERISTICS that contributes to an environmental or Does this financial product have a sustainable investment objective? social objective, provided that the Yes No × investment does not significantly harm It will make a minimum of It promotes Environmental/Social (E/S) any environmental X characteristics and while it does not have or social objective sustainable investments with and that the as its objective a sustainable investment, it an environmental objective: investee companies will have a minimum proportion of 30% % follow good sustainable investments governance in economic activities that practices. with an environmental objective in qualify as environmentally sustainable under the EU economic activities that qualify as environmentally sustainable under the EU The EU Taxonomy is Taxonomy a classification Taxonomy in economic activities that do system laid down in with an environmental objective in Regulation (EU) not qualify as × economic activities that do not qualify as 2020/852, environmentally sustainable establishing a list of environmentally sustainable under the under the EU Taxonomy environmentally EU Taxonomy sustainable economic activities. × with a social objective That Regulation does not lay down a list of It will make a minimum of It promotes E/S characteristics, but will socially sustainable not make any sustainable investments economic activities. sustainable investments with Sustainable a social objective: % investments with an environmental objective might be aligned with the Taxonomy or not.